-Diabetes Control: For those people suffering from diabetes or at risk for developing the condition, triticale can help in a variety of ways.
-First of all, the high fiber content of triticale (50% higher than wheat or rye) means that blood sugar levels are balanced, which is the main issue for diabetics.
+For those people suffering from diabetes or at risk for developing the condition, triticale can help in a variety of ways.
+The high fiber content of triticale (50% higher than wheat or rye) means that blood sugar levels are balanced, which is possibly the main issue for diabetics.
 The bloodstream is flooded with simple sugars and glucose which causes major problems; fortunately, fiber prevents this.
-Secondly, the huge content of manganese found in triticale is a second line of defense for diabetics.
-Manganese is a functional part of various enzymatic processes in gluconeogenesis, which is how the human body turns sugars into fuel, rather than absorbing it into the bloodstream.
-This provides us with more energy and more regulated levels of blood sugar.

-Digestion: As mentioned above, triticale is a very important source of dietary fiber (19 grams per cup), which makes it very powerful in terms of human digestion.
-Dietary fiber helps to bulk up stool, pass food through the digestive tract quicker, and speed up the process of absorption and excretion.
-This means that any toxins in the bowels are eliminated quicker, and it also increases efficiency of nutrient absorption, making room for more food (and hence, more nutrients).
-High fiber diets help to decrease constipation, diarrhea, bloating, cramping, and other gastrointestinal conditions, even more serious ones like Crohn’s disease, gastric ulcers, and even colon cancer.
+As mentioned above, triticale is a very important source of dietary fiber (19 grams per cup), which may make it very powerful in terms of human digestion.
+Dietary fiber helps to bulk up the stool, pass food through the digestive tract quicker, and speed up the process of absorption and excretion.
+This means that any toxins in the bowels are eliminated quicker, and it also increases the efficiency of nutrient absorption, making room for more food (and hence, more nutrients).
+High fiber diets may help to decrease constipation, diarrhea, bloating, cramping, and other gastrointestinal conditions, even more, serious ones like gastric ulcers.

-Circulation Boost: Red blood cells are key elements in human health, as they deliver the oxygen to all parts of the body, including vital organ systems, skin cells, and muscle tissues.
-Iron, copper, and folic acid are all necessary components in the production of red blood cells, and triticale has all three of these in significant levels.
-This means that RBC count and circulation increases, thereby boosting the speed of healing of various tissues and cells, improving metabolic efficiency, increasing hair growth, and providing the body with balanced energy levels.
+Red blood cells are key elements in human health, as they deliver oxygen to all parts of the body, including vital organ systems, skin cells, and muscle tissues.
+Iron, copper, and folic acid are all necessary components in the production of red blood cells, and triticale has all three of these.
+This means that RBC count and circulation increase, thereby boosting the speed of healing of various tissues and cells, improving metabolic efficiency, increasing hair growth, and providing the body with balanced energy levels.

-Infant Health: Significant levels of folate in the body mean that pregnant mothers can protect their child from neural tube defects.
+Significant levels of folate in the body mean that pregnant mothers can protect their children from neural tube defects.
 The deficiency of folic acid (one of the B-vitamins) can be prevented by foods like triticale, which contain high levels of this beneficial and multi-functional vitamin.